tliron/prudence/QUICKSTART.md

 requests.
 The reason this is separated from "present" is exactly because we might not have to call "present" at all in case the signatures match.

+Note that clients normally cache a resource with the *complete URL* as the key, which includes all the `?` query parameters.
+This means that any change to a query parameter will *not* use a chached representation for different query parameters.
+Thus adding a query parameter, which is not processed by the server, is sometimes used as a way to "punch" through the cache.
+It works, but be aware that it will leave the other, unused representations still cached on the client, which could be a waste of space.

-Note that there is no time limit on client-side caching.
+Also note that there is no time limit on client-side caching.
 If the signature never changes, then conditional requests (from those clients who have the representation cached) will always return a 304: Not Modified.

 The way to succeed here, of course, is to have a cheap way to get these signatures.
 In this simple example we are reusing our (server-side) cache key that we created in